Kate Sperrey

-Eleanor Catherine Sperrey (7 January 1862 – 23 April 1893), also known as Kate Sperrey, was a noted portraitist from New Zealand who flourished at the end of the nineteenth century.
-She painted portraits of many of the most noted statesmen of New Zealand and has works in the permanent collections of the Museum of New Zealand Te Papa Tongarewa, the Alexander Turnbull Library, Auckland Art Gallery, and the Whangarei Art Museum.
+Eleanor Catherine Sperrey (7 January 1862 – 23 April 1893), also known as Kate Sperrey, was a leading artist in New Zealand in the latter half of the nineteenth century.
+Although she engaged in landscape and genre painting, Sperrey was best known as a portraitist and for her depictions of Māori figures.
+Sperrey's works are held in the permanent collections of the Museum of New Zealand Te Papa Tongarewa, the Alexander Turnbull Library, Auckland Art Gallery Toi o Tāmaki, Te Whare o Rehua Sarjeant Gallery, Christchurch Art Gallery Te Puna o Waiwhetū and the Whangārei Art Museum.

-Early life
+Early life and marriage

 Eleanor Catherine Sperrey was born on 7 January 1862 in Geelong, Victoria, Australia to Eleanor (née Maunder) and John Sperrey.
 The following year, her family moved to Dunedin, New Zealand, where her father, who had been a timber merchant, was engaged in the sub-treasurer's office as a clerk.
-In 1865, her mother died and Kate was raised by her father.
+In 1865, her mother died and Sperrey was raised by her father.
 She began studies at Otago Girls' High School in 1873, and studied art with David Con Hutton, principal of the Otago School of Art.
 She submitted work to the Intercolonial Juvenile Industrial Exhibition at Melbourne in 1880 and won a silver medal.
-Around 1881, Sperrey traveled to Rome to study portraiture with Giuseppe Ferrari.
-Her study of an Italian goatherd won a gold medal in the Prix de Rome competition, and was considered her masterpiece.
+Around 1881, Sperrey travelled to Rome to study portraiture with Giuseppe Ferrari.
+Her study of an Italian goatherd, now held in the collection of Museum of New Zealand Te Papa Tongarewa, won a gold medal in the Prix de Rome competition and was considered by many to be her masterpiece.
 Before she returned home to New Zealand, Sperrey also studied in London and Paris.